 Hearing

-the engine cut off from the truck hubby drives, I quickly decide last night
+the sputtering engine cut off from the truck hubby drives, I quickly decide, as I smile with relief, last night

 its over.
 No black shadows or bombs going off.
 It could be the presence of